efornara/jbit/README.md

 ## JavaScript Version

-The current JavaScript is deprecated and it is being replaced by a rewrite.
+The current JavaScript version is deprecated and it is being replaced by a rewrite.
 See the nano directory.

 The new version will still use